-East-West Gateway Council of Governments (EWG) is responsible for developing the St. Louis region’s Long-Range Transportation Plan (LRTP) and Transportation Improvement Program (TIP).
+East-West Gateway Council of Governments (EWG) is responsible for developing the St. Louis region’s Long Range Transportation Plan (LRTP) and Transportation Improvement Program (TIP).
 The LRTP presents the vision and priorities for the St. Louis region’s transportation system.
-The TIP process is required by the Clean Air Act which establishes the framework for improving air quality to protect public health and the environment.
+The TIP sets out a four-year financial and implementation schedule for projects in the region receiving federal transportation funding.
+The Conformity Determination process is required by the Clean Air Act which established the framework for improving air quality to protect public health and the environment and is spelled out in federal regulations.

 The Air Quality Conformity Process